garyaiki/dendrites/docs/KafkaAvro.md

 Kafka tracks messages with offsets.
 Committing a message means its offset is marked as committed.
 Kafka auto-commits by default but this only assures they were read OK.
 By turning off auto-commit we wait until they were processed.
 If any failed, Kafka re-polls those messages.

-A key benefit of Akka is [Supervision](http://doc.akka.io/docs/akka/current/scala/stream/stream-error.html){:target="_blank"} for error handling and recovery.
-Default behavior is stopping the stream when a stage throws an exception.
+A key benefit of Akka is [Supervision](http://doc.akka.io/docs/akka/current/scala/stream/stream-error.html){:target="_blank"} for error handling and recovery, its default behavior is stopping the stream when an exception is thrown.
 Kafka throws retriable exceptions so KafkaSource has a [Decider](http://doc.akka.io/docs/akka/current/scala/stream/stream-error.html){:target="_blank"} to handle them.
 KafkaSource doesn’t commit offsets in a failed stream so records will be polled again.
 Downstream stages throwing exceptions mustn't Restart or Resume: a failed message could get through.

 ConsumerRecordsToQueue initially queues every [ConsumerRecord](http://kafka.apache.org/0110/javadoc/org/apache/kafka/clients/consumer/ConsumerRecord.html){:target="_blank"} contained in ConsumerRecords.
 Then it pushes one for each downstream pull.
 If the queue is not empty it doesn't pull from upstream.
 This is to ensure all messages have been processed.
 After the queue empties it resumes pulling, causing KafkaSource to commit its previous poll and poll anew.